HKUDS/DSL/README.md

-# Denoised Self-Augmented Learning for Social Recommendation (DSAL)
+# Denoised Self-Augmented Learning for Social Recommendation (DSL)

-This is the PyTorch-based implementation for DSAL model proposed in this paper:
+This is the PyTorch-based implementation for DSL model proposed in this paper:

 > Denoised Self-Augmented Learning for Social Recommendation